hzeller/air-filter-box/README.md

 The cut is dependent on the thickness of the used plywood.
 To generate DXF file, [OpenSCAD] needs to be installed.
-Then, measure the actual thickness of the plywood.
+Then, measure the actual thickness of the plywood with calipers.

-Let's assume it is **5.7mm**.
+Let's assume we measure **5.7mm**.
 Then this command will generate the necessary DXF file:

 ```
 make air-filter-cuts-5.7mm.dxf
 ```

+As an example, there is a 5.5mm size pre-generated [air-filter-cuts-5.5mm.dxf](./air-filter-cuts-5.5mm.dxf) in this directory.

 ### Laser cut